Let’s face it. It’s hard to build an IoT product roadmap — much harder than building roadmaps for “normal” technology products.

 An IoT roadmap is the key to building an IoT product and it needs to show the product direction as well as the impact of new features in a way that makes sense for all stakeholders.
 Your stakeholders might be from Sales, Marketing, the Executive team, Engineering, and more.
 They all have different needs and different levels of understanding of how the product is put together.

 In fact, IoT introduces additional complexity because even the technical implementation is probably split across multiple groups.
 Depending on your company’s structure, you might have dedicated teams for hardware vs. software, embedded vs. cloud development, etc. No single team will have a holistic understanding, which makes it even more important for you (and your roadmap) to communicate the full picture.

 Because of this complexity, managing an IoT product is similar to managing a portfolio of products, with the distinction that ALL the products in your portfolio need to work together to form a cohesive solution.
 Not an easy task.

-The key to build an IoT product roadmap is to balance a high-level view of the end-to-end product with more detailed views at each layer of the IoT Technology Stack.
+The key to building an IoT product roadmap is to balance a high-level view of the end-to-end product with more detailed views at each layer of the IoT Technology Stack.
 That way, you’ll be able to provide the right level of information for your different stakeholders and ensure nobody loses sight of the big picture.

 Suggested reading: Internet of Things: A Primer for Product Managers